 Running headphone-free allows opportunities to develop camaraderie with your fellow runners and to enjoy everything the race has to offer.
 Plus, volunteers and spectators will be on course cheering you on and providing directions to help get you to the finish line.
 Runner safety has always been, and will continue to be, a top priority.
 Please be mindful of the other participants and respect the race personnel to ensure a safe and enjoyable race for everyone.

 Drug Testing Athletes who participate in this competition may be subject to formal drug testing in accordance with USA Track & Field rules and IAAF rule 144.
+Any participant who has been found guilty of a major doping offense and has served a suspension of two years or longer is ineligible for prize money and will not be included in the race results.
 Information regarding drugs and drug testing may be obtained by calling the USOC Hot Line at 1-800-223-0393.

-Sales Tax Sate of Iowa 6% sales tax is added to all registration and product transactions.
+Sales Tax State of Iowa 6% sales tax and Polk County 1% sales tax is added to all registration and product transactions.